Hong Kong Government Bias

-According to Reporters without Borders, in Hong Kong “press freedom is already in retreat as a result of pressure from Beijing.”
-Furthermore, the report points out that the Hong Kong Liaison Office which serves as Beijing’s platform to project influence controls several media outlets in Hong Kong “including two daily newspapers, Tao Kung Pao and Wen Wei Po.”
+According to Reporters without Borders, in Hong Kong, “press freedom is already in retreat due to pressure from Beijing.”
+Furthermore, the report points out that the Hong Kong Liaison Office, which serves as Beijing’s platform to project influence, controls several media outlets in Hong Kong, “including two daily newspapers, Tao Kung Pao and Wen Wei Po.”
 In their 2022 report, they state “the Hong Kong Special Administrative Region of the People’s Republic of China has seen an unprecedented setback since 2020 when Beijing adopted a National Security Law aimed at silencing independent voices. “

-In China, the media is strictly controlled by the Chinese Communist Party and The Government (Chinese Communist Party) controls the media.
+In China, the media is strictly controlled by the Chinese Communist Party, and the Government (Chinese Communist Party) controls the media.
 Although Hong Kong is considered to be a major center for broadcasting and publishing and has an editorially dynamic media, this has changed since being returned to China, and it is becoming more evident through imposed new laws that the media is pressured and critical voices are silenced such as media tycoon Jimmy Lai.
-As a consequence other tycoons announced their support for the law which indicates that Hong Kong’s media will be under Chinese Communist party rule much sooner than 2047.
+Consequently, other tycoons announced their support for the law, which indicates that Hong Kong’s media will be under Chinese Communist party rule much sooner than 2047.
 In general, Hong’s Media is slowly turning into a propaganda mouthpiece for the Chinese Government.

 |Top 5 Hong Kong Media Sources by Web Rank|